unibo-spe/spe-slides/content/04-build-automation/_generator.md

 In the JVM world, the de-facto standard format is **jar** (Java ARchive)
 * Gradle provides a task of type `Jar` to create such archives
-* The `java-library` and `java` plugins (applied behind the scenes by the `kotlin-jvm` plugin as well) automatically create an `assemble` task which generates a task of type `Jar` creating a non-executable jar with the project contents.
+* The `java-library` and `java` plugins (applied behind the scenes by the `kotlin-jvm` plugin as well) automatically create an `assemble` task which depends on a task of type `Jar` creating a non-executable jar with the project contents.
 * Runnable Jars can be created via the "shadowJar" third-party plugin
 * Runnable software including the Java runtime can be created using JPackage